open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The conversation object carries persistent information related to the current conversation.
 It should be passed on from agent to agent.

-As shown in figure 6, the conversation section contains just one piece of mandatory information - the id of the conversation.
+As shown in Figure 6, the conversation section contains just one piece of mandatory information - the id of the conversation.
 The id  should be a unique identifier for the current conversation with the user.
 Persistent information relating to this current conversation can be keyed to this id.
 The id  can be any arbitrary length character sequence that can be represented as a string in JSON.

     {
       "openFloor": {